As Amended at the Annual Convention in Visalia, California on August 29, 2020

 ARTICLE V – LIFE MEMBERSHIP

 Section 5.02.
 Life Tenure.
 Life Membership shall never expire during the member’s lifetime, unless the Board of Directors rejects a new Life Member by majority vote and then refunds the dues within the first year.
-A Life Member’s tenure shall begin when the membership form and dues are submitted.
+A Life Member’s tenure shall begin when the membership application and dues are submitted.
 A Life Member who resides outside California, who registers or affiliates with any political party besides the Republican Party, or who does not inform the Membership Secretary or Corresponding Secretary of changes to his or her contact information shall be transferred to inactive status for as long as those circumstances persist.
 Inactive Life Members shall not hold office or have any rights under these Bylaws except the right to petition the Board for removal from inactive status and the right to appeal the Board’s decision to any Annual or Special Convention.

 Section 5.03.
 Lifetime Dues.
 The dues for Life Members shall be no less than $1,000 per person per lifetime.
 The Board of Directors shall have discretion to specify a higher amount, but any change shall not apply retroactively to any Life Member who already submitted the previously-required amount.
 Life Members shall never be obligated to pay additional dues to CRA or to any chartered Republican Assembly.
-Life Memberships shall not be transferable or assignable to different individuals.
+Life Memberships shall not be transferrable or assignable to different individuals.

 Section 5.04.
 Local Membership.
 Life Members may join chartered Republican Assemblies, or be rejected by them, in the same manner as other CRA members.
 The payment of additional dues shall never be required as a condition of membership.
 Life Members shall be counted as members of their respective chartered Republican Assemblies, if any, for purposes of determining the number of Convention Delegates permitted from those Republican Assemblies.
 Life Members who are not members of any chartered Republican Assembly shall be treated as members-at-large, except as otherwise specified in this Article.